zoujiaqing/Signal-Server/README.md

 - `maven` (v3.8.6 or newer)
   - If on Debian, you may need to manually install a newer version

+## Pre-Compilation

+Signal-Server needs to be ran in an AWS EC2 instance for it to function.
+You can either do this now or configure everything locally and `scp` all your files into the instance

+- Create an account with AWS, then follow [this section (don't worry, you don't have to do the rest of that until later)](docs/signal-server-configuration.md#aws-ec2)

+- It doesn't really matter when you transition from local to EC2, just be aware that some keys you generate from the server will change if you re-compile in the cloud

 ## Compilation

 ### The easy way